VICTORIA-OKESIPE/Repayment-Behavior/README.md

 This dataset is widely utilized for credit risk modeling and classification tasks.
 -

-* Now, let's explore the data TOGETHE
+* Now, let's explore the data TOGETHER